BEACON: JWST NIRCam Pure-parallel Imaging Survey. IV. A Systematic Search for Galaxy Overdensities and Evidence for Gas Accretion Mode Transition: Galaxy Overdensities from NIRCam Pure-parallel Fields

 \subsection{Identifying Overdensities}

 We calculate the overdensity factor ($\delta$) at each location $r=(x,y)$ by defining,

 where $\overline{\sigma}$ is the median value of $\sigma$ at each redshift slice (Step 11).
-We discuss how we determine the median sigma for our calculation in the Appendix \ref{app:validity}.
-We show an example of an overdensity map in Figure \ref{fig:ovd map}.
+We discuss how we determine the median sigma for our calculation in the Appendix~\ref{app:validity}.
+We show an example of an overdensity map in Figure~\ref{fig:ovd map}.

-We note that at higher redshifts the overdensity factor becomes increasingly uncertain due to the limited field of view and the decreased number of detected galaxies, which results in an insufficient reference sample of field galaxies.
-We therefore emphasize that our method is unsuitable for estimating the overdensity factor in small fields at high redshift.
-Instead, estimating the overdensity factor through a comparison with the expectation number from luminosity function offers more reliable results (e.g., \citealt{zhang2026beacon}; K.~C.~Kreilgaard et al., in preparation).
+We note that at higher redshifts, the overdensity factor becomes increasingly uncertain due to the limited field of view and the decreased number of detected galaxies, which results in an insufficient reference sample of field galaxies.
+We therefore emphasize that our method is unsuitable for estimating the overdensity factor in small fields at high redshift (see Appendix~\ref{app:choice} and ~\ref{app:validity}).
+Instead, estimating the overdensity factor through a comparison with the expectation number from the luminosity function offers more reliable results \citep[e.g.,][]{zhang2026beacon, kreilgaard2026beacon}.

 In addition, the overdensity factor calculated using this method includes photometric redshift uncertainties, which incorporate the photo-$z$ blurring effect.
 This can cause the overdensity factor to be underestimated relative to its true value, particularly in cases where the overdensities correspond to real physical structures.